DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 The TestCafe API includes methods that open, close, and switch between browser windows.
 You can test websites with pop-up windows and OAuth login forms, debug complex multi-window applications, or run multiple instances of the same web app side-by-side.

 ⚠ This is a **beta** feature.
 Browser support is limited to local instances of Chrome and Firefox.
-Videos and screenshots of child windows cannot be captured.
+You cannot capture videos or screenshots of child windows.
 The available functionality is subject to further revisions.
-Please refrain from using this feature in production environments.
+Please do not use this feature in production environments.

 ️🛠️ Use the `--disable-multiple-windows` CLI flag to disable support for multiple browser windows if you encounter compatibility issues with [TestCafe v2015.1](http://testcafe.devexpress.com/documentation) tests.

 ## Handle client-side window events

-When your page launches a new window, the test automatically continues in the newly open window.
+When your page launches a new window, the test automatically continues in the newly opened window.
 When that window is closed, the test switches back to its parent.

 ```js
 import { Selector } from 'testcafe';